Path-connectivity of the set of uniquely ergodic and cobounded foliations: Paths in the closed case, and Islands of branched covers

 where $\overline{\cdot}$ denotes the path with opposite orientation, and \begin{enumerate} \item $\gamma^+_j$ is a path starting in $I_j^+$, and ending in $B_{j+1}$, \item $\gamma^0_j$ is a path starting in $I_j^-$, and ending in $I_j^+$, \item $\gamma^-_j$ is a path starting in $I_j^-$, and ending in $B_{j-1}$, \end{enumerate} All $\gamma^\ast_j$ will be produced by using Corollary~\ref{cor:passing-to-branched-covers}.

-Namely, put $I_0^+ = E, I_N^- = E'$, and choose $B_i, I_j^+, I_j^-$ lifted torus good foliations (for the covers $p_i, t_j, t_j$ respectively) close enough to $\delta_i, \mu_j$ so that Corollary~\ref{cor:passing-to-branched-covers}. (to Theorem~\ref{thm:contracted-paths}), in the version without $(\ast)$ except at the endpoints applies in all three cases mentioned above.
+Namely, put $I_0^+ = F, I_N^- = F'$.
+For the remaining $B_i, I_j^+, I_j^-$ choose lifted torus good foliations (for the covers $p_i, t_j, t_j$ respectively) close enough to $\delta_i, \mu_j$ so that we can apply Corollary~\ref{cor:passing-to-branched-covers}. (to Theorem~\ref{thm:contracted-paths}), in the version without $(\ast)$.
+Note that this closeness depends on $m\geq m_0$ (and not just $m_0$).
 This can e.g. be achieved by starting with any lifted torus good foliations, and Dehn twisting them about the $\delta_i, \mu_j$.
+Note that we can produce disjoint $B_i,I_j^+,I_j^-$ by twisting different numbers of times, and produce distinct paths as in Corollary~\ref{cor:tg-connected}.